Daniel Barnett’s Employment Law Masterclass 2026

 Upgrade to VIP for Just £75+VAT

 Lifetime video recording of the entire Masterclass: rewatch any session as many times as you need, whenever a relevant issue comes up.
-Revisit the fire and rehire module before a difficult conversation.
+Revisit the AI session before responding to a AI generated grievance.
 Recheck the harassment duty section before updating your policies.
 Yours to keep forever.

 Fully searchable transcript: find the exact answer to a specific question in seconds, without scrubbing through video.
 An instantly accessible reference tool you’ll return to repeatedly throughout 2026 and beyond.